PayString/rfcs/src/spec/payid-easy-checkout.md

 the data encoded in the URL to trick the sender into sending a payment to a different PayID than was originally requested, or manipulate other points of PayID Easy Checkout data to trick the sender.

-Additionally, if a hijacker gained access to the merchant client, they could replace the PayID Easy Checkout URI Template for the purposes of a phishing attack.
+Additionally, if a hijacker gained access to the merchant client, they could replace the PayID Easy Checkout URL for the purposes of a phishing attack.

 Current work on the PayID Protocol and its extensions may prove useful in mitigating these risks.